Lewan24/DatabasesBackupServiceDotNet/README.md

 ![Project scheme](https://github.com/Lewan24/DatabasesBackupServiceDotNet/blob/main/ServiceLogicProject_v1.2_Drawio.png)

 ### Platform compability
-The application was developed primarily for Windows, but is also compatible with Linux if needed.
+The application was developed primarily for Windows, but is also fully compatible with Linux if needed.

 ### Configuration

 Application needs 2 files to work with:

-- appsettings.json
+- appsettings.json<br>
+// Use "LogsFileName": "Logs\\\Logs.txt" instead of just Logs.txt to store logs inside Logs folder.<br>
 ```
 {
   "AppConfiguration": {